yseulthb/yseulthb.github.io/_pages/CV.md

 ### Doctoral research
 * 2015-Present: **PhD studies in Cognitive neuroscience**, Université Paul Sabatier and [CerCo](http://www.cerco.ups-tlse.fr/3D-space-and-context-ECO-3D?lang=fr) (CNRS), Toulouse, France.
 Supervisor: Benoit Cottereau, CNRS researcher. <br />
-Title of the thesis: Adaptation to the 3D properties of the visual environment in primate.<br />
+Title of the thesis: Adaptation to the 3D properties of the visual environment in primates.<br />

 Brief synopsis:<br />
 The main purpose of this project is to provide a better understanding of how the visual system in primates adapts to the 3D properties of our environment.
 The relation between the 3D properties of natural scenes and cortical responses to those properties are investigated at a macroscopic level by conducting functional neuroimaging studies.
 I am also conducting psychophysics studies to have an insight into the link between visual perception, natural statistics and brain activity.